 Quick Fixes for Pesky Wrinkles

-Hang your wedding gown in the bathroom, turn the shower to hot, close the door, and let the shower run until the room is filled with steam, which will relax most creases.
+- Hang your wedding gown in the bathroom.
+Then turn the shower to hot, close the door, and let the shower run until the room is filled with steam, which will relax most creases.

-Invest in a portable hand steamer you can use whenever you travel.
-Guard against spotting water-sensitive fabrics such as silk by wrapping the head of the steamer in a small towel or SteamerSock.
+- Invest in a portable hand steamer you can use whenever you travel.
+Guard against spotting water-sensitive fabrics such as silk by covering the head of the steamer with a sock or wrapping it in a small towel.